PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/Unity Setup.md

 If you need instructions on how to create a new GameSparks game through the Portal check out the tutorial [here](./README.md).

-In the GameSparks folder, that has just appeared in your project, navigate to the *Test UI* folder, and open the *GameSparksTestUI* scene.
+In the GameSparks folder that has just appeared in your project, navigate to the *Test UI* folder, and open the *GameSparksTestUI* scene.
 Go ahead and play this scene and see what happens.
 You will likely see something like this:

 ![l](img/UT/2.png)